sei-international/LEAPMacro.jl/docs/src/quickstart.md

 ```
 If you see `Macro model run (0)...completed` followed by `0` then the model ran without any errors.

 All of the interesting output is in files.
-You should see a new file called `LEAPMacro_log.txt` and a new `outputs` folder.
+You should see a new file called `LEAPMacro_log_Baseline.txt` and a new `outputs` folder.

 ## The log file
 The log file should show something like: